 - 1.1 The Board's Reserves are inadequate to fund capital improvement work and asset replacement/refurbishment by themselves.
-Other sources of funding will therefore be needed, access to which cannot be guaranteed. - 1.2 Capital improvement work and asset replacement/refurbishment will be financed from a combination of public works loans (subject to a number of conditions), flood defence grant in aid, third party contributions from partners and/or other beneficiaries, the Board's Reserves and from today's ratepayer by way of drainage rates and special levies. - 1.3 The Board will seek to collect surface water development contributions and commuted sums from developers and will aim to build up a Development Reserve (net of the expenditure incurred in collecting this income and regulating development) to part fund future improvement work. - 1.4 The Board will aim to capitalise and depreciate new and refurbished assets, to spread the cost of capital expenditure over their estimated useful economic life, so as not to over burden today's ratepayer with the full capital cost, when economic benefits will clearly extend into the future.
+Other sources of funding will therefore be needed, access to which cannot be guaranteed. - 1.2 Capital improvement work and asset replacement/refurbishment will be financed from a combination of public works loans (subject to a number of conditions), flood defence grant in aid, third party contributions from partners and/or other beneficiaries, the Board's Reserves and from ratepayers by way of drainage rates and special levies. - 1.3 The Board will seek to collect contributions and commuted sums from developers and will aim to build up a Development Reserve (net of the expenditure incurred in collecting this income and regulating development) to part fund future improvement work. - 1.4 The Board will aim to capitalise and depreciate new and refurbished assets, to spread the cost of capital expenditure over their estimated useful economic life, so as not to over burden today's ratepayer with the full capital cost when economic benefits will clearly extend into the future. - 1.5 The Consortium's Pensions Reserve deficit may seriously impact on the Board's ability to operate as a going concern if it continues to increase as fast as it has been doing.
+The Board will continue to work closely with the administering authority to reduce this deficit and minimise the increases in pension contributions that will be required in future.